doodboard/tutorial/README.md

 ![component-2](https://github.com/doodboard/tutorial/blob/main/img/component_2.jpg)

+Install stabilizers now before moving on if you wish to use them.
+For 2u switches, I personally prefer the tactility of not having stabs installed, but that's just my personal opinion.
-grab the acrylics plate labelled "l" and "m" above, and gauge where the OLED needs to be.
+Grab the acrylics plate labelled "l" and "m" above, and gauge where the OLED needs to be.
 Solder the OLED in place.
 Then insert 4 x popnuts to the bottom 2 plates.
 Be gentle.
 If necessary, push it in with a hot soldering iron as demonstrated [here](https://youtu.be/Av3CXxWuI28) by Mei
 Place the plate "m" on top of PCB.
 Slide the plate over the encoder.
 Note there is a small metal tap on the encoder.
 Manoeuvre around it.
 Install your switches.
 The PCB is held in place by the hotswap sockets and the switches.
 The force of pressing the switches are tranferred directly to the acrylic case.